KrashMate/bsicConfig/README.md

 #Some configuration that I usually use in my 10 years old computer xD

-Brithness.sh > Just need the parameter that you want.
+Brightness.sh > Just need the parameter that you want.